cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 an additional key called `version`, whose value will be either `v1` or `v2`, so that it can further subdivide its clients' configs.

-The first step is to add the new key on the clients first, so that any given client will send one of the following sets of dynamic parameters:
+The first step is to add the new key on the clients, so that any given client will send one of the following sets of dynamic parameters:
 - `{env=prod, version=v1}`
 - `{env=prod, version=v2}`
 - `{env=test, version=v1}`